altive/flutter_app_template/README.md

 ```

 The `make` command will install the required Dart packages, such as FVM and Melos.

-## ToDo list required after creating a new repository using this template
-1. Replace Bundle ID (Package name) with your App ID.
-  `jp.co.altive.fat` -> `your.domain.id`
-1. Change `appName` in `{flavor}.env` to your app name.
-1. Create a project in Firebase.
-  1. Create an Android app, download `google-services.json`, and place it in `android/app/src/{dev or stg or prod}`.
-  1. Create an iOS app, download `GoogleService-Info.plist`, and place it in `ios/{dev or stg or prod}`.
-  1. Modify `googleReversedClientId` in `dart_defines/{dev, stg, prod}.env` to match the contents of each `GoogleService-Info.plist`.
-  1. Create a Web app and modify the parameters in `firebaseConfig` in `web/index.html` according to the Firebase SDK additions.
-    - apiKey, authDomain, databaseURL, projectId, storageBucket, messagingSenderId, appId, measurementId

 ## How to create a new package